yoonhyejin/airflow-with-bigquery-guide/docs/05-validation.md

     use_legacy_sql=False,
 )
 ```
-This operator checks if every row of the result of the SQL Query is `true`.
+This operator checks if every row of the result of the SQL query is `true`.

 For example, if you want to validate that at least one row in the target table have `duration_minutes` bigger than 1000,
 you can write the following query.